PERT Math Study Guide: Polynomials

 Definition of Polynomials

-A polynomial is an algebraic expression composed of terms, where each term includes a variable raised to a non-negative integer power and a coefficient.
+A polynomial is an algebraic expression composed of terms.
+These terms fall into two categories: indeterminates (or variables), including variables raised to non-negative integer powers, and coefficients.

 Polynomials can have multiple terms and are generally written in descending order of powers.